 Hire a Rideshare Accident Attorney in Austin Today

 A seasoned personal injury lawyer who has experience with rideshare accidents know the strategies that the defense and insurance companies might use to avoid liability.
 An attorney will also help with investigating the accident and gathering evidence to support your case including medical records, police reports, and eyewitness statements.

-Email the skilled Austin attorneys at The Law Offices of George Salinas or call (512) 851-1004 for a free consultation to discuss your rideshare accident.
+Email the skilled Austin attorneys at George Salinas Injury Lawyers for a free consultation to discuss your rideshare accident.
 If you wait too long, you risk Texas’s two-year statute of limitations running out and not getting the compensation that you deserve for your injuries.
 We understand the challenges that come with being involved in a serious accident and are here to help you through this time in your life.
 If you choose us to represent you, we handle personal injury cases on a contingent fee basis; we will recover attorney fees out of any settlement or verdict in your favor.